Tutorials 5 min read

 In this article, we will discuss how to import/export Postman collections and explore alternative method to fix it, which offer more flexibility without any restrictions on the number of runs.

 However, when it comes to sharing and collaborating on collections, Postman has some limitations that can be frustrating for developers.
-In this article, we will discuss how to import/export Postman collections and explore alternative method to fix it, which offer more flexibility without any restrictions on the number of runs.
+In this article, we will discuss how to import and export Postman data and explore alternative method to fix it, which offer more flexibility without any restrictions on the number of runs.

 Step 1.
 Open Postman and navigate to the Collections tab on the left-hand side.
 Click on the "Import" button located in the top-left corner of the screen.